Trek the Salkantay Route to Machu Picchu

 Ah...
 Machu Picchu!

-Today, you’ll finally visit the culmination of your trek: Machu Picchu, a UNESCO World Heritage Site and one of the Seven Wonders of the World.
-Prepare for an early start to avoid the crowds, allowing you to experience the site’s beauty in the morning light.
-Once at the Inca citadel, you’ll enjoy a guided two-hour tour, exploring the most significant areas of this ancient marvel.
-You’ll discover houses, temples, terraces, crop fields, and more.
+Today, you'll finally visit the culmination of your trek: Machu Picchu, a UNESCO World Heritage Site and one of the Seven Wonders of the World.
+Prepare for an early start to avoid the crowds, allowing you to experience the site's beauty in the morning light.
+Once at the Inca citadel, you'll enjoy a guided two-hour tour, exploring the most significant areas of this ancient marvel.
+You'll discover houses, temples, terraces, crop fields, and more.
 The ingenuity of the Inca civilization will leave you in awe, particularly their advanced engineering, which remains a mystery in many ways.
 After your visit, head back to Aguas Calientes for lunch, then continue your journey back to Cusco aboard the expedition train to Ollantaytambo.
 From there, a private vehicle will take you back to your hotel.
-After checking in and freshening up, head out for a group farewell dinner where you can toast to the incredible adventure you've shared.
+As you will arrive early evening, bid farewell to the guide and tonight is yours to relax or join your group for a farewell dinner where you can toast to the incredible adventure you've shared.

 Day 8